gentoo111/md_cv/index.md

     With our beloved family and dog.
 -->
 ## Current Status
-Master of Applied Computing candidate at Lincoln University, utilizing Python and bringing 8 years of Java and front-end development experience.
+Master of Applied Computing candidate at Lincoln University, utilizing Python and bringing 8 years of Java and front-end (Node.js, AngularJS, VUE etc.) development experience.
-Seeking an internship or part-time in backend or frontend development, bringing strong analytical skills and a collaborative spirit to the team.
+Seeking an internship in backend or frontend development, bringing strong analytical skills and a collaborative spirit to the team.
 Upon graduation will receive an open work visa to work full-time and wish to be in New Zealand for the long term.

 ## Specialized in